gabrielmatosms/gabrielmatosms/README.md

 # Hi, I'm Gabriel Matos👋🏻

-I'm currently working as a Developer at SONDAIT 👨🏻‍💻
+I'm currently working as a Software Developer at SONDAIT 👨🏻‍💻

 Passionate about games, art and sunny days 👨‍🎨🕹️